-- (1) There will be periodic quizzes, a mid-term examination and a final examination.
+(1) There will be periodic quizzes, a mid-term examination and a final examination.
 Quizzes and exams typically consist of multiple choice, matching, fill-in blanks type of questions, including some open book.
-However, students may be challenged with questions that may require creative thinking and true understanding of concepts in order to answer them correctly. - (2) In addition, there may be special assignments and projects which will be announced in the class. - (3) Vocabulary, spelling and pronunciation of medical terms may be important parts of assignments, quizzes and examinations. - (4) Lab. portion of testing will be merged with lectures. - (5) Periodic quizzes will be worth a total of 100 points. - (6) Mid-term examination will be worth 75 points. - (7) Special projects or presentations will be worth 25 points. - (8) Final examination will be worth 100 points. - (9) Between quizzes, mid-term, final examination, special projects and presentations, each student can earn a maximum of 300 points.
+However, students may be challenged with questions that may require creative thinking and true understanding of concepts in order to answer them correctly.

+- (2) Vocabulary, spelling and pronunciation of medical terms may be important parts of quizzes and examinations. - (3) Lab. portion of testing will be merged with lectures. - (4) Periodic quizzes will be worth a total of 200 points. - (5) Mid-term examination will be worth 100 points. - (6) Final examination will be worth 100 points. - (7) Between quizzes, mid-term, and final examination, each student can earn a maximum of 400 points.